 Guide to this sequence

-After lying back in Supta Baddhakonasana, this sequence starts a little more dynamically, with a few repetitions going from Virasana Forward to Adho Mukha Svanasana (Downward facing Dog Pose) on the breath.
-You then move into four repetitions of stepping from Uttananasana to Dog Pose and back.
+After lying back in Supta Baddha Konasana, this sequence starts a little more dynamically, with a few repetitions going from Virasana Forward to Adho Mukha Svanasana (Downward Facing Dog Pose) on the breath.
+You then move into four repetitions of stepping from Uttanasana to Dog Pose and back.
 This helps to sharpen our focus and increase our energy and motivation before coming to the standing pose sequence.